 Heavy storms are an inevitable part of winter life, making weather resistance a vital factor to consider when purchasing a jacket for doing battle with the elements.
 This metric makes up 25 percent of each jacket's overall score.
 Winter jackets need to be proficient at protecting against wind, snow, rain, and sleet — with the ultimate goal of keeping you and the insulation dry.
 Key features for this metric include jacket length, pocket design, adjustable cuffs, drawstring hems and hoods, storm flaps, resistant shells, and waterproof membranes.

-Surprisingly, our very toughest jacket in this metric is the REI Co-op Stormhenge Down Hybrid Parka.
+Surprisingly, the toughest jacket in this metric is the REI Co-op Stormhenge Down Hybrid Parka.
 It received the highest overall score for weather resistance.
 More specifically, the Stormhenge proved itself during our water tests by outperforming all the jackets on our list.
 The Stormhenge's treated nylon shell is also laminated with REI's HydroWall 2L waterproof membrane.
 Combined, the two create an incredible barrier against precipitation.

 Our next top performers include the Fjallraven Nuuk Parka, Patagonia Tres 3-in-1 Parka, Canada Goose Expedition Parka, Outdoor Research Stormcraft Down Parka, Outdoor Research Foray 3-in-1 Parka, and Moerdeng ArcticPeaks.
 All six jackets received identical scores in this metric, but the most surprising performer was, hands down, the ArcticPeaks.
 Its polyester shell is backed by a polyurethane membrane, which allows it to be very resistant to water and wind — quite surprising for being one of the least expensive jackets on our list.